Like the springtime, the fall season is a great time to pay some attention to your home’s maintenance needs.

 Another step you can take to improve your lawn’s health and looks is to add a fertilizer that protects it from damage during the winter.

-Your house’s first line of defense from the elements is your roof, so a yearly roof inspection is essential.
+Your house’s first line of defense from the elements is your roof, so a roof inspection yearly or every other year is wise.

-Check your attic for signs of a leaky roof that perhaps hasn’t become evident when looking at your ceilings on your home’s top floor.
+Check your attic for signs of a leaky roof that perhaps hasn’t become evident when looking at the ceilings on your home’s top floor.

 If you’re not comfortable giving the top of your roof a visual inspection using a ladder, find a neighbor or family member who is, or hire a professional.